 Studio photographers will appreciate that the Olympus E-M5 II (unlike the G85) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the G85 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G85 was succeeded by the Panasonic G95.
+Both the E-M5 II and the G85 have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the G85 was followed by the Panasonic G95.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Panasonic G85 Manual.